Polarized radiation from the spreading layer of the weakly magnetized neutron stars: Results for various geometries

-We now explore in more detail the emission coming from rings of 1\degr-width.
-Unless specified otherwise, in this study our fiducial set of parameters is $\theta_{\rm ring} = 30\degr$, $i = 60\degr$, and $\beta_{\rm eq} = 0.35$.
-As we understood the results of the simple cases shown in Fig.~\ref{fig:Fig2.5}, with the more complicated cases, we can trust the results of the simulations and switch to the description and interpretation rather than an explanation of the phenomena presented in the plots.
+We explored the emission from rings of 1\degr\ width in detail.
+Unless specified otherwise, our fiducial set of parameters was $\theta_{\rm max} = 30\degr$, $i = 60\degr$, and $\beta_{\rm eq} = 0.35$.
+As we understood the results of the simple cases shown in Fig.~\ref{fig:Fig2.5}, with the more complicated cases, we relied on the results of the simulations and switched to the description and interpretation rather than an explanation of the phenomena presented in the plots.

 Figure~\ref{fig:Fig3}a illustrates the differences in the spectra for different inclinations.
-Same as in the case considered in Fig~\ref{fig:Fig2.5}c, increasing the angle between the normal to the surface and the direction to the observer increases the PD.
-Additionally, we see unpolarized emission if the observer is close to the pole, as the problem is almost symmetric from that point of view.
-The change of inclination does not affect PA in this case, we only see differences at higher energies, due to the Doppler effect.
+As in the case considered in Fig.~\ref{fig:Fig2.5}c, an increase in the angle between the normal to the surface and the direction to the observer increases the PD.
+Additionally, unpolarized emission is observed when the observer is close to the pole because the entire ring is seen and the problem becomes (almost) azimuthally symmetric around the direction to the observer.
+The change in the inclination does not affect the PA in this case.
+The differences only occur at higher energies because of the Doppler effect.

-The effect of varying the co-latitude of the ring is shown in Fig.~\ref{fig:Fig3}b.
-We again see that the Doppler effect affects the spectrum of the ring more prominently if the ring is closer to the equator, the belt with the highest velocities.
-We also note that the lowest PD is expected from the ring at the co-latitude $\theta_{ring} = 60\degr$, which coincides with the inclination in this scenario, as PD turns to zero when looking at the emitting region from the normal to the region.
+The effect of varying the colatitude of the ring is shown in Fig.~\ref{fig:Fig3}b.
+The Doppler effect again affects the spectrum of the ring more prominently when the ring is closer to the equator, where the gas moves with the highest velocities.
+We also note that the lowest PD is expected from the ring at the colatitude $\theta_{\rm max} = 60\degr$, which coincides with the inclination in this scenario, as PD turns to zero when the emitting region is observed along the normal.

-For the cases presented in Fig.~\ref{fig:Fig3}c, we change the equatorial velocity.
-In the non-rotating case (blue line), we see no dependence of PD and PA on energy, and the effect increases with velocity.
-We also see a slight decrease in the PD with increasing velocity.
-In all three cases, we see the rotation of the polarization plane by $\approx 30\degr$.
+For the cases presented in Fig.~\ref{fig:Fig3}c, we changed the equatorial velocity.
+In the nonrotating case (blue line), PD and PA do not depend on energy.
+A slight decrease in the PD with increasing velocity is observed at lower energies, while an increase is seen at higher energies.
+In all three considered cases of a rotating SL, the rotation of the PA reached 30\degr.